About the Singers

 The Topeka Festival Singers is a highly select, auditioned choral ensemble consisting of women and men from the Topeka area.
-Celebrating their 21st anniversary this season, the group was formed in 1984 by Myles Criss, conductor, and Richard Gayhart, accompanist.
-In 1987, Dr. Kevin Kellim was invited to serve as the ensemble’s conductor.
+Celebrating their 32nd anniversary this season, the group was formed in 1984 by Myles Criss, conductor, and Richard Gayhart, accompanist.
+In 2019, Dr. Paul Tucker was invited to serve as the ensemble’s conductor.
 This prestigious group presents four major concerts each year as its season subscription series.
 They also appear at other special events, including several appearances over the years on the holiday edition of the KANU Goodtime Radio Review.

 The group has grown from 16 singers, 3 board members, and an audience of 300 to approximately 45 singers, 18 board members, and audiences as large as nearly 1,200 at each performance.

 The Mission Statement of the Singers is “To provide an artistic outlet for outstanding singers of this region and to provide the people of this region with first quality performances.”